 For many businesses who want to install commercial solar panels, the major issue they first need to address and quantify is the potential return on investment.
-Of course, there is the initial cost of installation versus the consequent lowering of energy bills and greener projected credentials, but there are also options such as the Feed in Tariff (FiT) and the Renewable Levies Exemption Certificate (LEC) to take into account.
+Of course, there is the initial cost of installation versus the consequent lowering of energy bills and greener projected credentials, but you may also be able to sell your excess energy to your utility company under the Smart Export Guarantee.
+The feed-in tariff (FIT) and the Renewable Levies Exemption (LEC) schemes have both ended for new applicants.

-Whether you have small or large business premises, investing in solar panels can have a number of wide ranging benefits, particularly if you are lucky to have a sizeable space available for the development.
+Whether you have small or large business premises, investing in solar panels can have a number of wide-ranging benefits, particularly if you are lucky enough to have a sizeable space available for the development.
 Solar panels can be placed on any building whether you are on an industrial estate, have an office building in a city or are out in the country on a farm.

 The return on investment for any business that chooses solar panels will depend largely on a few factors: